wp-plugins/my-optional-modules/readme.txt

 == Changelog ==

+= 8-RC-1.5.6 =
+* 'function.exclude-categories' calling wrong options (bugfix)
+* Files updated with information regarding when they were last changed (source)

-= 8-RC-1.5.5 =
+= 8-RC-*.*.* =
-* Fixed issue with 'Meta tags' where they would not function properly if 'External Thumbnails' weren't enabled
+* 8-RC-1.5.5 -- Fixed issue with 'Meta tags' where they would not function properly if 'External Thumbnails' weren't enabled
-* 'External thumbnails', if using imgur or youtube, will output appropriate og:tags if 'Meta tags' are enabled
+* 8-RC-1.5.5 -- 'External thumbnails', if using imgur or youtube, will output appropriate og:tags if 'Meta tags' are enabled

-= 8-RC-1.5.4 =
-* Moved Google Analytics to wp_header (from wp_footer) (change)
+* 8-RC-1.5.4 -- Moved Google Analytics to wp_header (from wp_footer) (change)

-= 8-RC-1.5.3 =
-* Issue with wrong option name being called for external thumbnails (bugfix)
+* 8-RC-1.5.3 -- Issue with wrong option name being called for external thumbnails (bugfix)

-= 8-RC-1.5.2 =
-* Youtube embeds with '[mom_embed]' utilize thumbnails to click to load the video.
+* 8-RC-1.5.2 -- Youtube embeds with '[mom_embed]' utilize thumbnails to click to load the video.
 (Falls back to an embed if js is turned off browser side)

-= 8-RC-1.5.1 =
-* undefined variable 'timeStamp' with '[mom_embed]' (bugfix)
+* 8-RC-1.5.1 -- undefined variable 'timeStamp' with '[mom_embed]' (bugfix)

-= 8-RC-1.5 =
-* '[mom_embed]'/media embedding uses strpos > preg_match (upgrade)
+* 8-RC-1.5.0 -- '[mom_embed]'/media embedding uses strpos > preg_match (upgrade)
-* 'Font Awesome' shortcode menu on post creation screen sectioned off for slightly easier navigation
+* 8-RC-1.5.0 -- 'Font Awesome' shortcode menu on post creation screen sectioned off for slightly easier navigation

-= 8-RC-1.4 =
-* Attach a default miniloop to the bottom of each post utilizing meta keys. (addition)
+* 8-RC-1.4.0 -- Attach a default miniloop to the bottom of each post utilizing meta keys. (addition)
-* [mom_hidden]content[/mom_hidden] allows you to specify content to hide based on parameters. (check shortcode documentation in admin) (addition)
+* 8-RC-1.4.0 -- [mom_hidden]content[/mom_hidden] allows you to specify content to hide based on parameters. (check shortcode documentation in admin) (addition)

-= 8-RC-1.2 / 8-RC-1.3 / 8-RC-1.3.1 =
-* Options should now be able to be enabled/disabled properly (bugfix) (persistent)
+* 8-RC-1.2/3 -- Options should now be able to be enabled/disabled properly (bugfix) (persistent)

-= 8-RC-1.1 =
-* Upgrade version '2' (upgrade)
+* 8-RC-1.1.0 -- Upgrade version '2' (upgrade)
-* Settings page now utilizes a single form (upgrade)
+* 8-RC-1.1.0 -- Settings page now utilizes a single form (upgrade)
-* Plugin documentation (addition)
+* 8-RC-1.1.0 -- Plugin documentation (addition)
-* Ability to reset all plugin settings added (addition)
+* 8-RC-1.1.0 -- Ability to reset all plugin settings added (addition)
-* Google Tracking Code now properly tracks single post/page views instead of treating every hit like a hit to the homepage (bugfix)
+* 8-RC-1.1.0 -- Google Tracking Code now properly tracks single post/page views instead of treating every hit like a hit to the homepage (bugfix)

-= 8-RC-1 =
-* 'mom_miniloop', 'mom_attachments', 'mom_embed' code optimized (shortcode) (upgrade)
+* 8-RC-1.0.0 -- 'mom_miniloop', 'mom_attachments', 'mom_embed' code optimized (shortcode) (upgrade)
-* When saving options, if values are empty, they are removed from the database (upgrade)
+* 8-RC-1.0.0 -- When saving options, if values are empty, they are removed from the database (upgrade)
-* 'Uninstall' missing options rounded up (100% cleaning up after itself) (bugfix)
+* 8-RC-1.0.0 -- 'Uninstall' missing options rounded up (100% cleaning up after itself) (bugfix)
-* Insert Google Analytics tracking code on your blog (addition)
+* 8-RC-1.0.0 -- Insert Google Analytics tracking code on your blog (addition)
-* Exclusion rules for user levels now affects single post view (addition)
+* 8-RC-1.0.0 -- Exclusion rules for user levels now affects single post view (addition)
-* 'Meta tags' enables open graph (og:) tags with optional Twitter card information (addition)
+* 8-RC-1.0.0 -- 'Meta tags' enables open graph (og:) tags with optional Twitter card information (addition)